dineshUmasankar/YARTBML/docs/src/whitepaper.md

 ### 3.2 Parsing and Lexical Analysis

-The interpreter uses a hand-written lexer and parser, transforming source code into an abstract syntax tree (AST).
+The interpreter uses a handwritten lexer and parser, transforming source code into an abstract syntax tree (AST).
 This approach provides fine-grained control over syntax and error handling.

 ### 3.3 Evaluation Engine